vakulenko10/object-toolkit/README.md

-**hello that is my OOP object utilities npm package made with typescript**
+**hello that is my object utilities npm package made with typescript**